Croatia is packed with things to do, but perhaps its most attractive calling is nature. There are 11 Croatia nature

-Papuk Nature Park has the largest mountain in the region of eastern Croatia, and it is located not too far away from Pozega, making it easy to reach.
+Papuk Nature Park has the largest mountain in eastern Croatia, and it is located not too far away from Pozega, making it easy to reach.
 This particular park has UNESCO status, and its largest peak reaches a whopping 953 meters above sea level.

 Despite its easy access, Papuk Nature Park isn’t the most visited nature park in the country, but it’s certainly a hidden gem.
 The Nature Park is mountainous and spans into the Ravna Gora region.
-Keep your eyes peeled as Papuk Nature Park has lots of wildlife to spot for those with a keen eye.
+Keep your eyes peeled as Papuk Nature Park has many wildlife to spot for those with a keen eye.

 Medvednica Nature Park

 Winter sports fans often flock to Medvednica, a short distance north of Zagreb.
 The highest peak in the park is Sljeme, and over half of the park is covered in lush, thick forest.
-There is a winter sports center in the park and can create artificial snow so as to prolong the ski season.
+There is a winter sports center in the park and can create artificial snow to prolong the ski season.

 Nature Park Ucka

-Ucka is a mountain range that overlooks the popular Istrian region of Croatia and is located in the northwestern portion of the country.
-Ucka has numerous cycle and hiking trails which traverse the mountain and because of its accessibility is quite a popular nature park.
+Ucka is a mountain range that overlooks Croatia’s famous Istrian region and is located in the country’s northwestern portion.
+Ucka has numerous cycle and hiking trails that traverse the mountain and, because of its accessibility, is quite a popular nature park.

-Ucka’s highest peak is Vojak, which is 1396 meters above sea level, and those who venture to the top will be treated with spectacular panoramic views across Istria and out of Kvarner Bay and the Adriatic islands.
+Ucka’s highest peak is Vojak, which is 1396 meters above sea level.
+Those who venture to the top will be treated with spectacular panoramic views across Istria and out of Kvarner Bay, the Adriatic islands.

 Velebit Nature Park

 This is the largest mountain range in the country, but it’s not the highest.
-The range is part of the Dinaric Alps, and it is easily reached from Zadar, and not far from the dramatic Adriatic coastline.
-The Velebit Mountains have typical karst formation cliffs and is quite rocky with much less vegetation than most of the other nature parks.
+The range is part of the Dinaric Alps, and it is easily reached from Zadar, not far from the dramatic Adriatic coastline.
+The Velebit Mountains have typical karst formation cliffs and are quite rocky with much less vegetation than most other nature parks.